Clare MacKichan

 Clare M. "Mac" MacKichan (/ˌmækˈkiːˌkən/, March 10, 1918 – February 10, 1996) was an automotive designer and executive with General Motors (GM).
 He is best known for designing or overseeing the design of several significant models for the Chevrolet division in the United States and Opel in Germany.

 Early years

 MacKichan was born on 10 March 1918 in Applegate, Michigan.

 He graduated from the University of Michigan in 1937 with a bachelor's degree in mechanical engineering.

 He started as an apprentice designer with the Buick division of GM in 1939.

-When World War II (WWII) broke out MacKichan left GM to work on defense projects, and returned to the company in 1943.
+When World War II (WWII) broke out, MacKichan left GM to work on defense projects and returned to the company in 1943.

 Career

 When MacKichan returned to GM he worked for the Fisher Body division.
 In 1947 he took a position as a senior designer in the GM Design studio.

 Chevrolet

 By 1951 MacKichan had risen to the position of Chief Designer of the Chevrolet Studio, General Motors Design Staff.

 Although it was primarily the work of Robert McLean, MacKichan contributed to the final design of the original 1953 Corvette.
 He would have a long association with the Corvette, overseeing all Corvette styling from the early 1950s well into the 1960s.
-He also spoke at Covette-themed events, and kept Corvette parts in his office.
+He also spoke at Corvette-themed events, and kept Corvette parts in his office.